 Both panels show that there is a reduction in default risk under the Random Forest model for the median borrower (indicated by the dashed horizontal lines) in the population as a whole.
 In fact, the plot shows that for all of the groups, the share of borrowers for whom the estimated probability of default drops under the new technology is above 50%.

-$^{33}$ For ease of visual representation, we have truncated the x-axes on these plots, as there are a small share of cases in which the estimated differences in the default probabilities are substantial.
+38For ease of visual representation, we have truncated the x-axes on these plots, as there is a small fraction of cases for which the estimated differences in the default probabilities are substantial.